-- 1. A majority of the discipline degrees or certificates are awarded in the Computer Science, Programming and Webmaster areas of focus.
-The number of degrees and certificates should increase with the implementation of the new courses, certificates and degrees being offered in the new multimedia discipline.
+1. A majority of the discipline degrees or certificates are awarded in the Computer Science, Programming, Information Security and Webmaster areas of focus.
+The number of degrees and certificates should increase with the implementation of the new and revised courses, certificates and degrees being offered in the new multimedia, animation and special effect discipline.
 We also plan to improve the number of degrees awarded by establishing clear pathways to transfer.
 We already have an A.S.-T in Computer Science that is designed for transfer.

-We are exploring the possibility of the A.S.-T in Information and Communication Technologies (ICT) and Graphic Design in order to help students successfully transfer to four-year institutions. - 2.
-According to our Perkins data, our CTE students' level of technical skill attainment, completion and persistence are above the performance goals.
+2. According to our Perkins data, our CTE students' level of technical skill attainment, completion and persistence are above the performance goals.
 The identified gaps in the core indicators are employment, as well as our program nontraditional participation and completion.
 Our plan to address these gaps include: